mcu-tools/mcuboot/boot/cypress/BlinkyApp/BlinkyApp.md

 This also suggests that the user has already placed a corresponding *.pem key in the \keys folder.
 The key variables are defined in the root Makefile as SIGN_KEY_FILE and ENC_KEY_FILE

-Refer to [CYW20829.md](../platforms/CYW20829.md) for details of encrypted image build for the CYW20289 platfrom.
+Refer to [CYW20829.md](../platforms/CYW20829.md) for details of encrypted image build for the CYW20829/CYW89829 platforms.

 ### Complete build flags description
 - `BUILDCFG` - The configuration type